Bhimashankar Tour Package from Hyderabad

 There are Buddha style carvings of Amba-Ambika, Bhootling, and Bhimashankar in the slopes of Manmaad close Bhimashankar at a stature of 1034 meters.
 A major ringer in Hemadpanthi structure worked by Nana Phadanavis is an element of Bhimashankar.
 Spots that can be visited in the region incorporate Hanuman Lake, Gupt Bhimashankar, Origin of River Bhima, Nag Phani, Bombay Point, and Sakshi Vinayak.
 Bhimashankar is a saved woodland zone of 130.78 km2 and was pronounced a natural life haven in 1985.
 This haven is a piece of the Western Ghats, so it is wealthy in flower and faunal assorted variety.
 An assortment of winged creatures, creatures, creepy crawlies and plants can be seen.
 An uncommon creature Malabar Giant squirrel privately called as "Shekaru" can be found in the profound woods.
 The Bhorgiri fortification is near Bhimashankar.

-Different sanctuaries and holy places
+Different Temple structures and holy places

-There is a holy place known as Kalmaja close to the Bhimashankar sanctuary.
+There is a holy place known as Kalmaja close to the Bhimashankar Temple.
 Kalamaja is a Goddess committed to a tree named Kalamb.
 She is a nearby ancestral Goddess and numerous accounts have been generated because of the impact of Hinduism on this district.

-The Mokshakund thirtha is behind the Bhimashankar sanctuary, and it is related with the rishi Kaushika.
+The Mokshakund thirtha is behind the Bhimashankar Temple, and it is related with the rishi Kaushika.
 There are likewise the Sarvathirtha, the Kusharanya thirtha - where the Bhima waterway starts to stream eastbound, and the Jyanakund.

 Bhimashankar is an antiquated place of worship, one of the 12 Jyotirlingas of Shiva.
 Far from the tumult of urban life, peeping through the white mists, Bhimashankar can be named a pioneer's heaven.
 The thick backwoods encompassing the high ranges are a homestead uncommon types of widely varied vegetation.
 Arranged at the extraordinary end of the Sahyadri Ranges, this spot gives a brilliant perspective on the world around the neighborhood waterways and slope stations.